-2021 2021 Enacted Fixed Cost Changes and Projections Enacted Total or Change to 2022 Request Change Description Change in Number of Paid Days -212 0 This column reflects changes in pay associated with the change in the number of paid days between the 2021 Enacted and 2022 Request, which is the same number of paid days in both 2021 Enacted and 2022 Request.
-Pay Raise +853 +1,157 The President's Budget for FY 2022 includes one quarter of a planned 1.0% pay raise and three quarters of a planned 2.7% pay raise.
-Employer Share of Federal Employee Retirement System +512 +400 The change reflects a 1.1% (and 1.8% for Law Enforcement) increase in the employer contribution to the Federal Employee Retirement System.
-Departmental Working Capital Fund +253 -175 The change reflects the final 2022 Central Bill approved by the Working Capital Fund Consortium.
-Worker's Compensation Payments -4 +2 The amount reflects final chargeback costs of compensating injured employees and dependents of employees who suffer accidental deaths while on duty.
-Costs for the 2022 Request will reimburse the Department of Labor, Federal Employees Compensation Fund, pursuant to 5 U.S.C.
+Fixed Cost Changes and Projections Change in Number of Paid Days 2022 CR at Annual Rate Total or Change 2022 CR at Annual Rate to 2023 Request Change Description This column reflects changes in pay associated with the change in the number of paid days between FY 2022 and FY 2023.
+The number of paid days in FY 2023 is one day Pay Raise +1,157 +2,208 less than FY 2022.
+The President's Budget for FY 2023 includes one quarter of a planned 2.7% pay raise for FY 2022 and three quarters of a planned 4.6% pay raise for FY 2023.
+Employer Share of Federal Employee Retirement System +400 0 This column reflects no budgeted increase for the employer contribution to the Federal Employee Retirement System.
+Departmental Working Capital Fund -175 -86 The change reflects the final FY 2023 Central Bill approved by the Working Capital Fund Consortium.
+Worker's Compensation Payments +2 +34 The amounts reflect final chargeback costs of compensating injured employees and dependents of employees who suffer accidental deaths while on duty.
+Costs for the BY will reimburse the Department of Labor, Federal Employees Compensation Fund, pursuant to 5 U.S.C.
 8147(b) as amended by Public Law 94-273.
 Unemployment Compensation Payments 0 0 The amounts reflect projected changes in the costs of unemployment compensation claims to be paid to the Department of Labor, Federal Employees Compensation Account, in the Unemployment Trust Fund, pursuant to Public Law 96-499.
-Rental Payments +311 -211 The amounts reflect changes in the costs payable to General Services Administration (GSA) and others for office and non-office space as estimated by GSA, as well as the rental costs of other currently occupied space.
-These costs include building security; in the case of GSA space, these are paid to Department of Homeland Security (DHS).
+Rental Payments -211 -230 The amounts reflect changes in the costs payable to General Services Administration (GSA) and others for office and non-office space as estimated by GSA, as well as the rental costs of other currently occupied space.
+These costs include building security.
 Costs of mandatory office relocations, i.e. relocations in cases where due to external events there is no alternative but to vacate the currently occupied space, are also included.
 Baseline Adjustments for O&M Increases 0 0 In accordance with space maximization efforts across the Federal Government, this adjustment captures the associated increase to baseline operations and maintenance requirements resulting from movement out of GSA or direct-leased (commercial) space and into Bureau-owned space.
 While the GSA portion of fixed costs will go down as a result of these moves, Bureaus often encounter an increase to baseline O&M costs not otherwise captured in fixed costs.
 This category of funding properly adjusts the baseline fixed cost amount to maintain steady-state funding for these requirements.